This is the second blog post in a two part series about processing the Eva Anderson’s Baltimore Dance Theater Collection!

 When the collection was accessioned and arrived at the archive in 2017, it consisted of 15 boxes and one oversize portfolio.
 Nine full boxes contained audiovisual materials, and several boxes housed documents including correspondence, clippings, photographs, scrapbooks, and other records.
 The oversize folder was full of wonderful (but difficult to access) posters and performance advertisements!
 The materials were in good condition and contained a multitude of information about Eva Anderson’s work with the Baltimore Dance Theater during her thirty-plus years as its director; but, the collection was not very easy to search through.
 There was also a limited amount of information available in the early version of the online finding aid, which meant researchers did not yet have access to an inventory of materials in the collection or other details about it.
 But, processing a collection can make it completely accessible to researchers!

-The first part of Deyane’s project focused on learning about one aspect of collections management: processing archival collections.
+The first part of Deyane’s project focused on learning about one aspect of collections management: helping to process an archival collection.
 As the processing archivist here in the Special Collections & Archives, I was excited to have an intern interested in learning and working on a collection.
 After some ‘Archives 101’ training, Deyane enthusiastically jumped into the project.

 In previous internships, Deyane had gained some experience working with archival materials, but this was her first time learning about processing collections.